 - Have direction.
 Now that you’ve set your objectives, you can plan your approach.
 This might include a content posting schedule, planned ad campaigns and promotions, or strategies for expanding into new social media channels.
 The best approaches are specific, concrete, and measurable.

 - Prepare for contingencies.
 Stuff happens.
 Sometimes your service is temporarily interrupted for reasons beyond your control.
 Other times you make mistakes.
 Whatever the problem it’s smart to have a plan in place that, like a fire drill, can be practiced ahead of time so that it can run as smoothly as possible in a real emergency.
 Give yourself options for how to deal with negative feedback, issue formal apologies, retract statements, or suspend action on your social media accounts.

 Depending upon the size and nature of your business, you might choose to set your plans formally into policy.
-Check out our guide for creating your own social media policy.

 #7 You’re not following through.

 It’s important to remember that online communities, just like regular communities, take time to develop.
 It’s easy to get frustrated when it may take weeks or even months to begin seeing the fruits of your efforts.
 Following through means outlining a strategy and giving it a fair chance to have an effect.
 If you find difficulty in sticking to your plan, ask yourself why.
 Is it that you set for your business a schedule that is too demanding?
 Are there certain skills or resources that your team is missing?
 The best plans have some flexibility for these types of issues to be addressed.
 Troubleshoot as needed, but stay the course.